StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ## External integration configuration

 To integrate with other external services, a separate instance of the [StackState Agent](about-stackstate-agent.md) should be deployed on a standalone VM.
-Other than [kubernetes_state check](/stackpacks/integrations/kubernetes.md) and [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check), it is not currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.
+Other than [kubernetes_state check](/stackpacks/integrations/kubernetes.md) and [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check), it isn't currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.

 # Commands